AbhinavLakkapragada/AI_Video_Generator_Track-1a/README.md

 ## Setup Instructions

 1. Clone this repository:
+   '''bash
    git clone https://github.com/<your-username>/<repository-name>.git
    cd <repository-name>

-2. Install the required dependencies: pip install -r requirements.txt
+3. Install the required dependencies: pip install -r requirements.txt

-3. Run the application:
+4. Run the application:
    python app.py

-4. Access the Gradio interface through the provided URL in your terminal.
+5. Access the Gradio interface through the provided URL in your terminal.

 ## How to Use